andyatkinson/andyatkinson.github.io/_posts/2023-08-28-saas-for-developers-gwen-shapira-postgresql-rails.md

 The community has a podcast series with guests discussing technical topics related to SaaS.

-I'm thrilled to share that I recently joined the host Gwen as a guest for an episode, where we discussed PostgreSQL, Ruby on Rails, and performance.
+I recently had the chance to join the host Gwen on the podcast series in an episode discussing PostgreSQL, Ruby on Rails, and high performance for web applications.

-In this post I'll recap some of the discussion points and provide extra context.
+In this post I'll recap and expand on some points from our discussion.

 ## Outline